 When you make a booking you guarantee that you have the authority to accept, and do accept on behalf of your party, the terms of these booking conditions.
 A contract will exist as soon as we issue our confirmation invoice.
 This contract is made on the terms of these booking conditions which are governed by English Law and we both agree to submit to the jurisdiction of the English Courts at all times.

-A non-refundable deposit is payable at the time of booking.
+A non-refundable deposit of £250 per person (£150 for a duration of 4 nights or less) is payable at the time of booking.
 Should your holiday include components that require advance deposits, or flight tickets that require immediate issuance, additional non-refundable deposit payments will be required and the appropriate amounts will be advised to you at the time of booking.
-The Company will then issue its booking confirmation invoice detailing that your balance is due ten weeks* before departure and, as no reminder will be sent, it is most important that this date is noted and adhered to.
+The Company will then issue its booking confirmation invoice detailing that your balance is due 15 weeks* before departure and, as no reminder will be sent, it is most important that this date is noted and adhered to.
 Failure to do so could result in the cancellation of your holiday and the relevant cancellation charges as detailed in Section 9 would then apply.
 If a booking is made within ten weeks of departure date then the full amount must be paid at the time of booking.

-*Should your holiday include a cruise, where the balance payment would be due to the cruise operator earlier than our usual balance due date of 10 weeks prior to the holiday departure, the appropriate balance due date will be made known to you and will be indicated on your Booking Confirmation invoice.
+*Should your holiday include a component where the balance payment would be due earlier than our usual balance due date of 15 weeks prior to the holiday departure, the appropriate balance due date will be made known to you and will be indicated on your Booking Confirmation.

 4. PARTIAL PRICE GUARANTEE: